AlexPlec/NodeConsoleGames/DedicateDB/README.md

-# Getting Started with LocalDB GBGames
+# Getting Started with GBGames

-This guide will help you set up and run the LocalDB GBGames project using Node.js.
+This guide will help you set up and run the GBGames project using Node.js.

 ## Prerequisites